Research Labs

 Research Group for Critical Information Infrastructures

-The research group “Critical Information Infrastructures” (cii) at the Institute of Applied Informatics and Formal Description Methods (AIFB) is headed by Ali Sunyaev.
+The Research Group “Critical Information Infrastructures” (cii) at the Institute of Applied Informatics and Formal Description Methods (AIFB) is headed by Ali Sunyaev.
 Research at the cii group has a strong focus on the design of trustworthy, internet-based information systems.
 In KASTEL SRL, the group focusses on resilient and human-centered information systems decentralization by harnessing the sociotechnical interplay.

 Prof. Dr. Ali Sunyaev